linlxagtop/ntut_vto_lab742/README.md

 This is a research project focused on Virtual Try-On (VTO) and avatar experimentation at National Taipei University of Technology (NTUT).
 The project explores augmented reality applications for virtual try-on experiences and avatar interactions.

-## Virtual Try-on and object manipulation
+## Virtual Try-on ,object manipulation and 3D Model

 * Hand VTO:
   * Wrist and ring VTO: [live demo](https://webar.rocks/demos/hand/demos/VTO/), [source code](/demos/VTO/)